pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

     </ion-card>
     ```

-4. Finally, we need to allow for document deletion, so let's change the original card so we have a Delete button:
+4. Finally, we need to allow for document deletion.
+Let's change the original card so that we have a Delete button:

     ```html
     <!-- list all database elements -->